The Good Stuff Shuffle

 Garage sales, op shops, bulk waste collections and kerbside rubbish are common ways of getting rid of household items.
 While these systems serve a large-scale purpose, they miss the mark on localised community connections and genuine encouragement of sustainable, environmental care practices.

 The Good Stuff Shuffle encourages long-term reductions in consumption and waste.
 It’s a place where items find new homes, where people can learn about reusing and upcycling, and where every person plays a role in reducing our collective environmental impact.
-Whether you’re bringing something to give away or simply looking for something new-to-you, The Good Stuff Shuffle is a chance to rethink your relationship with stuff.
+Whether you’re selling your wares to downsize, move house or declutter, or simply looking for something new-to-you at a great price, The Good Stuff Shuffle is a chance to rethink your relationship with stuff.

 We believe that sustainability is a community effort.
 By coming together, we can minimise waste, make better use of what we already have, and create a culture of resourcefulness that benefits us all.